IkeTheDestroyer/GalaxyExplorer/Apps/GalaxyExplorerV2_Unity/Documentation/PointsOfInterest.md

 ![](Images/ge_app_poi_card.png)

-On POI > POI_Content > POI_AspectRatio > ContentPanel, change the appropriate values on the children named: Image, age title, age text, distance from sun title, distance from sun text, diameter title, diameter text
+On POI > POI_Content > POI_AspectRatio > ContentPanel, change the appropriate values on the children named: Image, age title, age text, distance from sun title, distance from sun text, diameter title, diameter text.

 ![](Images/ge_poi_adding_prefab_1.png)

-On the child called Text (POI > TextArea > Text), change the text that will appear on the POI in the galaxy view
+On the child called Text (POI > TextArea > Text), change the text that will appear on the POI in the galaxy view.

 ![](Images/ge_poi_adding_prefab_2.png)

-Add a voice over audio clip for your point of interest on CardPOI script's CardAudio member variable (attached to the POI child)
+Add a voice over audio clip for your point of interest on CardPOI script's CardAudio member variable (attached to the POI child).

 ![](Images/ge_poi_adding_prefab_3.png)